 The natural oils that our bodies produce will actually form a barrier wall of protection for the hair during your chemical service and will help reduce irritation and tingling for sensitive scalps.

-15. You Can’t Color Your Hair When You Are Pregnant
+15. You Can't Color Your Hair if You Are Pregnant

 I’m gonna answer this myth the same way I answer it in my shop: